hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

 ```
 For 5 boxes, boxNum is 5, so maxSteps = 96 and sumsLength = 2 .
 Clearly, *maxSteps* does not need to be this large since 73 is the best for 5 boxes, but *maxSteps* does not hugely affect the speed, and the formula seems generally safe.
 If not safe, the code will let you know that you need to increase *maxSteps*.
 * *possibilities* is indexed by the integer that could be placed, and each of the bits of possibilities[n] represents a box.
 If the bit is 1, we have not yet ruled out placing that integer in that box.
 For 5 boxes, only 5 of the 8 bits are used.
 See my variable called *mask* to see how bits are individually accessed.
-The code could probably be simplified with std::bitset, though I wanted more general code that could be used for more than 64 bits, especially for *sums*, so I do bit operations by hand. *possibilities* is "shallow copied" at each step of recursion.
+The code could probably be simplified with std::bitset, though I wanted more general code that could be used for more than 64 bits, especially for *sums*, so I do bit operations by hand.
+The size of *possibilities* is "reduced" at each step of recursion by only writing to indices larger than the current integer being added, which has a faster runtime than actually reducing the size of *possibilities* each step.
 Using *sums* only and not *possibilities* by recalculating Rule \#2 is slower than using *possibilities*.
 * *sums* records the current list of sums (out to *maxSteps*) of all combinations of sums of integers in each box.
-When adding the next integer to a box, *sums* can be efficiently updated by adding it to each integer in *sums* rather than having to calculate all combinations again.
 Each bit corresponds to a sum, where a bit being 1 means that the sum can be obtained. *sums* uses the largest unsigned int, which is only 64 bits, which could only hold sums up to 63 (since the 0th bit of the first 64-bit integer is ignored), so, to store each of the *maxSteps* sums for 5 boxes, we need 2 uint64\_t integers, which is why sumsLength is 2 for 5 boxes.
 For example, for 5 boxes, let's look at the following box=0: [1,40,60].
-Then, the sums would be 1,40,41,60,61,100,101, so sums[0] would become 0011000000000000000000110000000000000000000000000000000000000010, and the second uint64\_t could be all zeros because the 100 and 101 are larger than *maxSteps*.
+Then, the sums would be 1,40,41,60,61,100,101, so sums[0][0] would become 0011000000000000000000110000000000000000000000000000000000000010, and sums[0][1] could be all zeros because the 100 and 101 are larger than *maxSteps*.
+When adding the next integer to a box, *sums* can be efficiently updated by adding it to each integer in *sums* rather than having to calculate all combinations again, and doing these additions can be done in bulk via simple bitshift operations.
 Note that *possibilities* is accessed via step then box, but *sums* is accessed via box then step.
 This is to make the code have the smallest possible runtime due to the different ways that these data structures are accessed and modified.
 I found that *contiguous* data in arrays was faster than worrying about using pointers for shallow copying.
 * *boxes* is a single global array of length *maxSteps* + 1 made of uint8\_t integers that store the box in which each integer is placed (for 5 boxes, values in *boxes* would be 0 through 4).
 Then, as long as you never print beyond where you are currently trying to place a number, there is no need for any copying of this data because the next branch of the recursion can just start overwriting the data as it traverses the new branch.
 Note that boxes[0] stores the number of boxes used and is used for initial pruning.